Exponential Savings in Agnostic Active Learning through Abstention: Active learning with abstention

 Moreover, on the same event, if all $*$-s are replaced by random guessing, which corresponds to the risk $R^0$, we also have

 \end{Proposition}

+Proposition \ref{prop:adaptivity} indicates that the dependence on $p$ in Theorem \ref{thm:sample_comp_abs} (and consequently in Proposition \ref{prop:adaptivity}) is captured correctly up to some logarithmic factors.
+Indeed, let Massart's margin parameter $h > 0$ be at most $1/2$.
+In \citep[Theorem 2]{raginsky11}, the authors proved that, for any active learning algorithm (including the algorithms with external randomization such as the one in \eqref{eq:excessriskwithrandomguess}), there exist a distribution over $\X \times \{0, 1\}$, satisfying \eqref{eq:massnoise}, and a class $\F$ with $\text{VCdim}(\F) = d$ such that $f_B^* \in \F$ and the algorithm needs label requests to get the excess risk at most $\eps$ with probability at least $1 - \delta$.
+For example, if one assumes that $p^2$ in \eqref{eq:sample_comp_abs} can be replaced by $p^\alpha$ with some $\alpha \in (0, 2)$, then the label complexity of $\widehat f_p$ with all $*$-s replaced by random guessing and $p = h/8$ will be equal to

+which contradicts the lower bound \eqref{eq:raginsky_th2}.
+The same reasoning shows that our bounds cannot be significantly improved with respect to both $\theta(\eps)$ and $\delta$.
+Further, the lower bound \citep[Theorem 3]{hanneke2015minimax} for the realizable case, applied to the class of thresholds, yields that, for any active learning algorithm, there exists a distribution $P_X$ such that the label complexity of the algorithm is $\Omega(\log(1/\eps))$.
+Since the realizable case is a particular case of Massart's noise with $h=1$, the logarithmic dependence on $\eps$ cannot be completely removed.

+However, there is still a small room for improvement.
+In \citep[Theorem 4]{hanneke2015minimax}, the authors showed that if a class $\F$ has a finite star number $\mathbf{s} < \infty$, then there is an active learning algorithm with the label complexity

+in the presence of Massart's noise, provided that $f_B^* \in \F$.
+Hence, in the case of finite star number, the product $\theta(\eps/p) d$ in the upper bound can be replaced by $\mathbf{s}$ rather than by $\mathbf{s} d$ following from our analysis (by \citep[Theorem 10]{hanneke2015minimax} we have $\theta(\eps/h) \le \mathbf{s}$ for any distribution $P_X$ of the unlabeled data).
+A question, whether the improved rate \eqref{eq:starnumberbound} can be achieved in our setup, is open.
+Summing up, there are some gaps between the state-of-the-art upper and lower bounds on the label complexity in active learning in the presence of Massart's noise, and these questions are also relevant in our setup.

-With minor efforts, a similar result is achievable if for a chosen value of $p$, instead of assuming that $f^*_B \in \F$ and \eqref{eq:massartsmargin} holds, we have that the \emph{Bernstein assumption} holds.
+With minor efforts, a similar result is achievable if instead of assuming that $f^*_B \in \F$ and \eqref{eq:massartsmargin} holds, we have that the \emph{Bernstein assumption} holds.
 That is, for any $f \in \F$,

 We omit these derivations in favor of a more transparent Proposition \ref{prop:adaptivity}.
-The proof of Proposition \ref{prop:adaptivity} reveals that in the case where $f^*_B \in \F$, our passive Algorithm \ref{alg_al_abs_midp} abstains most of the times only on the instances where the Bayes optimal classifier does not satisfy the bounded noise assumption.
+The proof of Proposition \ref{prop:adaptivity} reveals that in the case where $f^*_B \in \F$, our passive Algorithm \ref{alg_al_abs_midp} abstains most of the time only on the instances where Massart's noise assumption is not satisfied.
 This observation can be useful in the context of selective classification described above. \begin{Proposition} Assume that $f^*_B \in \F$.
 Then, the classifier $\widetilde f_p$ of passive Algorithm \ref{alg_al_abs_midp} trained on $S_n$ satisfies, with probability at least $1 - \delta$,

 \end{Proposition}